Star of India (ship): As Euterpe

 Named after Euterpe, the Greek muse of music, she was a full-rigged ship (a ship that is square-rigged on all three masts), built of iron in 1863 by Gibson, McDonald & Arnold, of Ramsey, Isle of Man, for the Indian jute trade of Wakefield Nash & Company of Liverpool.
 She was launched on 14 November 1863, and assigned British Registration No.47617 and signal VPJK.

+The Ramsey yard had been purchased in 1854 and redeveloped with a patent slip, quay walls and housing for its workers by its proprietor, Thomas Cummings Gibson.

+At her launch, Euterpe was christened with a bottle of port wine by Mrs Brown, the wife of one of her owners.

+She entered the water without masts, as was customary at the time, and was fully rigged as a three-masted ship four weeks later.

+The vessel cost £25,000 to build, and its hand-wrought, riveted iron hull has survived essentially unchanged since 1863.

 Euterpe's career had a rough beginning.
 She sailed for Calcutta from Liverpool on 9 January 1864, under the command of Captain William John Storry.
 A collision with an unlit Spanish brig off the coast of Wales carried away the jib-boom and damaged other rigging.
 The crew became mutinous, refusing to continue, and she returned to Anglesey for repair; 17 of the crew were confined to the Beaumaris Gaol at hard labour.
 Then, in 1865, Euterpe was forced to cut away her masts in a gale in the Bay of Bengal off Madras and limped to Trincomalee and Calcutta for repair.
 Captain Storry died during the return voyage to England and was buried at sea.